Moving Day Tips: Moving Your Loved One into Senior Living

 It may take a couple of days to unpack and organize everything.
 Even if your loved one’s boxes are thoroughly labeled, the number of boxes can make it very time-consuming to sort through and figure out where the essentials are.

 To avoid this stress, make sure your loved one has a separate bag of essentials that stays close to them in the car instead of going into the moving truck.
-The bag may include clothes, medications, toiletries, blankets, pillows, and anything related to their hobbies (for example, a book or two to read) that help them feel comfortable and settled.
+The bag may include clothes, medications, toiletries, blankets, pillows, and anything related to their hobbies (for example, puzzles or a book or two to read) that help them feel comfortable and settled.

 6. Know what to expect on the move-in date.

-The move-in date will be a very busy day, but the community team members are there to reduce the stress you and your loved one may feel.
+The move-in date will be a very busy day, but community team members are there to reduce the stress you and your loved one may feel.
 On moving day, encourage your loved one to enjoy the community’s amenities right away.
 This will create a positive experience and make the new community feel like home.

 Cedarhurst communities offer a unique way for our incoming residents to get settled.
 Our exclusive Pair to Prepare™ program encourages a new resident’s spouse, relative, or friend to stay with them for a few days at no expense to help them get settled and feel comfortable.

-Ready to Rightsize for the Move?
+Ready to see the community?